davidb2/davidb2.github.io-old/_reviews/books.md

         but that it instead would behoove A to <i>consider</i> performing X instead of Y in <i>similar future scenarios</i>, i.e. the ability to easily
         <i>augment</i> the weights of A's decision making process without a large
-        expenditure of energy from other objects.
-        importantly, these ideas are not violating causation and are less susceptible to equivocations of free will that give an unattainable degree of moral responsibility.
+        expenditure of energy from other objects, a form of self-control. importantly, these ideas are not violating causation and are less susceptible to equivocations of free will that give an unattainable degree of moral responsibility.
-        so in conclusion, the term "free will" employed by various compatibilists is vague and prone to unwarranted equivocations, some of which might lead to the stagnation of moral progress. a better term to use would be "decision" or "choice", and the people advocating this would be called "soft determinists", a term on which Harris and Dennett's ideas seem to converge.
+        so in conclusion, the term "free will" employed by various compatibilists is vague and prone to unwarranted equivocations, some of which might lead to the stagnation of moral progress. a better term to use would be "decision" or "choice", and the compatibilists advocating this would be called "soft determinists", a term on which Harris and Dennett's ideas seem to converge. further, the contemporary conversation around free will is fundamentally flawed at best, and is focused on unimportant issues (e.g. ex nihilo causation).
       </td>
     </tr>